 Furthermore, the Programme developed and implemented the Call for Applications for the development of territorial strategies which was launched in October 2021 and resulted with 16 applications covering 47 local governments with a population of 2.2 million inhabitants.
 Pursuant to the evaluation of applications received in response to the Call which closed in December 2021, the Programme will provide technical assistance to selected territories to develop strategies throughout 2022.
 Strategy development process will be used as a wider capacity building tool for local and regional stakeholders, while the feedback from these processes will be embedded in the Programme recommendations for building a national model for management of territorial instruments.
-With regards to enhancing national capacity to introduce integrated territorial development of a Comparative Analysis of EU Member States which is one of the inputs to the Study on the national model which should be the end result of this part of the Programme intervention.
+With regards to enhancing national capacity to introduce integrated territorial development, in addition to the capacity building activities detailed in the Plan, the Programme has initiated development of a Comparative Analysis of EU Member States which is one of the inputs to the Study on the national model which should be the end result of this part of the Programme intervention.